haberdashPI/vscode-master-key/notes.md

 Next up
 - more dogfooding (we need to answer the question: is this working well enough for this implementation to be viable, does it work for my everyday use)

+ANSWER: yes, I can use this for everyday work at this point with only minor annoyances

 - start implementing event recording / replay for record macro repeat action